Herodotus: The Birth of History

-Born at the western extremes of the world’s first superpower, Herodotus was a Greek historian of the 5th Century BCE, his birthplace on the Mediterranean coast of Turkey a small satrapy within a Persian Empire that stretched all the way to the Ganges Plains of north India and the distant desert steppe of Central Asia.
+Born at the western extremes of the world’s first superpower, Herodotus was a Greek historian of the 5th Century BCE, his birthplace on the Mediterranean coast of Anatolia (Turkey) a small satrapy within a Persian Empire that stretched all the way to the Ganges Plains of north India and the distant desert steppe of Central Asia.

 Among aficionados, Herodotus is best known for bringing us history’s first account of cannabis intoxication, which involved the funeral rites of the Scythian nomads on the Black Sea Steppe of what is now Ukraine.